OpenSDP/college-going-r/docs/college_going_persistence.md

 for administrators and college counselors to communicate which postsecondary institutions are associated with greater rates of persistence.
-Additionally, conduct similar analyses that include more detailed institutional information that may be associated with studentsâ€™ prospects of persisting (e.g. cost of tuition and room/board, financial aid, etc.).
+Additionally, conduct similar analyses that include more detailed institutional information that may be associated with students’ prospects of persisting (e.g. cost of tuition and room/board, financial aid, etc.).

 **Analytic Technique:** Calculate the proportion of 4-yr college-goers who